 The Student View – Orla Howard – CRC

 I have become much more aware of PCP and have a greater knowledge of the subject since completing this course and intend to incorporate this into my everyday work.

 The course is certified by QQI as a Higher Education and Training (HET) Level 6 Award.
 Successful participants will obtain a component certificate in:

 - Focus on the Individual: Person Centred Planning (15 credits) (6N14541)

 Successful graduates will hold 15 credits against the B.A. in Professional Social Care (Disability).

 Dates & Duration

-There will be a one-day workshop – in Cork – on Monday, May 14th, 2018.
-The course runs for 10 weeks and ends with the submission of an assignment by June 18th, 2018.
+There will be a one-day workshop on Monday, October 22nd, 2018.
+The course runs for 10 weeks and ends with the submission of an assignment by Monday, December 3rd, 2018.

 Booking a Place

 Apply by visiting our Online Application Centre.